-Flip Gordon is rarely seen not in flight during his matches.
+Flip Gordon is typically in flight.
 To what do you attribute this particular style of wrestling?
 Was it an evolution of styles or something you always intended on doing?

-I always wanted to be a full well-rounded wrestler.
-I have an amateur background from wrestling in high school.
+I always wanted to be a full well-rounded wrestler and I have an amateur background from wrestling in high school.
 I did MMA and gymnastics, and I did Brazilian jiu-jitsu, so I never wanted to be just a high flier.
-I always wanted to be more, I wanted to be the whole package.
+At the time I always wanted to be more, I wanted to be the whole package.
 I wanted to be that main event type of wrestler that can do anything and everything.

 Ring of Honor presents some of the biggest challenges for you.
 Who do you feel would be a challenge because your styles are much different from one another?